DamRsn/NeuralNote/README.md

 ## Roadmap

-- Improve stability.
+- Improve stability
-- Save plugin internal state properly, so it can be loaded back when reentering a session.
+- Save plugin internal state properly, so it can be loaded back when reentering a session
 - Add tooltips
-- Build a simple synth in the plugin so that one can listen to the transcription while playing with the settings, before export.
+- Build a simple synth in the plugin so that one can listen to the transcription while playing with the settings, before export
-- Allow pitch bends on non-overlapping parts of overlapping notes.
+- Allow pitch bends on non-overlapping parts of overlapping notes
 - Support transcription of mp3 files

 ## Bug reports and feature requests

-If you have any request/suggestion concerning the plugin or encounter a bug, please fill a Github issue, we'll do our best to address it.
+If you have any request/suggestion concerning the plugin or encounter a bug, please file a GitHub issue.

 ## Contributing